 How has the Air Force addressed quality of life on its bases for its airmen?
 Here are a few areas where this branch of the military concentrated its resources.

-(Note that "airman" is the Air Force's generic term for its troops, like "soldier" in the Army or "sailor" in the Navy.
-An airman can be male or female.).
+"Airman" is the Air Force's generic term for its troops, like "soldier" in the Army or "sailor" in the Navy.
+An airman can be male or female.

 Air Force Rebuilt Its Dormitories

 The Air Force converted its living quarters for airmen into single-occupancy years before any of the other services.
 The Air Force standard is the "4 x 4," which houses four airmen in a dorm with a shared common living area, complete with a kitchen and living room.
-However, each airman has his or her own bedroom and bathroom.
+However, each airman has their own bedroom and bathroom.
 At most bases, airmen in the rank of E-4 and above with at least three years of service can move off base and receive a monetary housing allowance, called BAH.

 Like the other services, the Air Force converted existing on-base family housing to military privatized housing.
 Under this concept, civilian companies are encouraged to construct, maintain, and manage military-only housing complexes on and close to military bases.